Designing HTML email templates for transactional emails

-Styling HTML email templates is painful.
+Styling HTML transactional email templates is painful.
 Tables, inline CSS, unsupported CSS, desktop clients, web clients, mobile clients, and various device sizes are all things that influence your email template.
 Should any inbox service provider (ISP, that’s Gmail) or email service provider (ESP, that’s Sinch Mailgun) struggle to receive or send your emails, your campaigns will fail to generate engagement.

 It’s no surprise that developers don’t want to deal with transactional email templates when there’s a backlog of more important priorities.